elgervb/skeletonSPA/README.md

 copy           | Copies all to dist/ default        | Default task.
-Depends on: build docs           | Generate docs from all application javascript express        | Task to start a Express server on port 4000 start          | Task to start a server on port 4000 and used the live reload functionality.
+Depends on: build docs           | Generate docs from all application javascript server         | Task to start a server, use --port={{port}} to set the port, otherwist the port from the settings will be used start          | Task to start a server and used the live reload functionality.
 Depends on: express, live-reload images         | Task to optimize and deploy all images found in folder `src/img/**`.
 Result is copied to `dist/img` live-reload    | Start the live reload server.
 Live reload will be triggered when a file in the `dist` folder or the index.html changes.
 This will add a live-reload script to the page, which makes it all happen.
 Depends on: watch scripts        | Task to handle and deploy all javascript, application & vendor.
 Depends on: scripts-app, scripts-vendor